seqcode/miniMDS/README.md

 ``python minimds.py --full GM12878_combined_22_100kb.bed``

-Structures are not saved by default.
-Use the -o option with the path where you want to save the structure.
+By default structures are saved to [PREFIX]_structure.tsv, e.g. GM12878_combined_22_100kb.bed would output GM12878_combined_22_100kb_structure.tsv.
+You can use the -o option with a custom path where you want to save the structure.

 ``python minimds.py -o GM12878_combined_22_100kb_structure.tsv GM12878_combined_22_100kb.bed``